 Storing your milk

-If you’re staying in a hotel, call and ask ahead of time if a mini-fridge can be provided for your room, and tell them that you need it to store breast milk – it may be provided at no charge as breast milk is considered a “medical liquid.”
+If you’re staying in a hotel, call and ask ahead of time if a mini-fridge can be provided for your room.
+Tell them that you need it to store breast milk – it may be provided at no charge as breast milk is sometimes considered a “medical liquid.”

 If you’re staying as a guest in someone’s home, it might be a good idea to ask ahead of time to make sure there’s some space in their fridge or freezer that you can use.